VempatyDheeraj/SF/README.md

 ## 📂 Workflow Steps

 1. **Identify sample datasets for assignment**
-   Datasets covering *Customers, Products, Stores, Dates, Transactions* were identified and enriched for realism.
+   Datasets covering *Customers, Products, Stores, Transactions* were identified and enriched for realism.

 2. **Load data to stage tables**
    Raw CSV files were loaded into BigQuery staging tables using Python and SQL.